 Roll each one into a 1/4" thin round.
 Let it rest for 10 minutes, covered.
 The tool on the left is chakich.

 Brush both rounds with melted butter.

 Use a fork to prick the dough all over except the 1/2" wide border.
-This allows some steam to escape, and prevents layered bread from puffing unequally as it bakes.
+This allows some steam to escape and prevents the layered bread from puffing unequally as it bakes.
 It looks nicer pricked with some kind of pattern.
 Traditionally it is stamped by the special tool called “chekich.”

-Sprinkle rounds with some nigella (chrnushka) and sesame seeds.
+Sprinkle rounds with some nigella (aka chernushka) and sesame seeds.